 From the portfolio Scenes Des Rues containing five photogravures by Pierre Brochet from Charles Nègre’s photographs.
-Edition of 250
+Produced in an edition of 250.

 This photograph, Scène de marché au Port de l’Hôtel de Ville, Paris, was acclaimed at the time for its revolutionary depiction of the natural tableau of daily life, as if caught by the peripheral vision of a passerby.
 Since the 1950s this print has been frequently reproduced as a seminal example of the early history of photography.
 Ville, Pariss